IBM/blockchainbean2/README.md

 batch of coffee that was used to pour the cup!
 Woo!!

 All the transactions are in the chain and now we can focus on querying.
-Good job :) You are officially a blockchain monster now!
+Good job :) You are officially a blockchain master now!
+Now it's time to connect our app to the blockchain service running in the cloud!

+# Steps (Cloud Deployment)

 7. [Create IBM Cloud services](#7-create-ibm-cloud-services)
 8. [Build a network](#8-build-a-network)